chef/chef-web-docs/chef_master/source/resource_windows_dfs_namespace.rst

     Deletes a DFS Namespace including the directory on disk.

 ``:install``
     Creates the dfs namespace on the server.
-Default
+Default.

 ``:nothing``
    .. tag resources_common_actions_nothing